eSafety - Parents

 Click this CEOP icon (Child Exploitation and Online Protection) to connect directly with the National Crime Agency and report an incident:

-A recent booklet produced by the Children's Commissioner highlights the importance of balance of digital use for children and sets out a framework known as the 'Digital 5 a Day'.
-Click the chart below to see a full copy:
+A booklet produced by the Children's Commissioner highlights the importance of balance of digital use for children and sets out a framework known as the 'Digital 5 a Day'.
+Click the coloured chart on the left to see a full copy of the guidelines.

 Click on any of the images below for specific advice on settings within these websites/apps: